Ginxss/tfds/README.md

 Any type with non-changing memory can be used as the key, because the hash is built from the memory block of the key.
 Strings can be used as keys as well, `std::string` and `const char *` with the same string produce the same hash.

-The default table size is 100.
+The default table size is 100 (table size = number of buckets, bucket = linked list of entries).
+The table size is fixed and can only be modified on construction.
 For the best possible performance, the table size should be roughly the maximum number of elements.
 The average case performance of **O(1)** can only be ensured if the table is big enough.

 The hash table deallocates on destruction.